Libby App by OverDrive

 Problem

-Users struggle to navigate between Borrowed, Holds, and Library Cards, leading to accidental returns
+Users struggled to navigate between Borrowed, Holds, and Library Cards, leading to accidental returns

 and frustration.